1098-T Tax Information & W-9S Form

 The Taxpayer Relief Act (TRA) of 1997, created tax benefits for families or students who are paying for higher education or repaying student loans.
 Through Virginia Tech, students, or the persons who can claim them as dependent, may be able to claim an education credit on Form 1040 or 1040A, only for the qualified tuition and related expenses that were actually paid during a calendar year.

-Virginia Tech reports the amount billed during the calendar year, regardless of the term, in Box 2.
-The amount shown in Box 2 may represent an amount other than what was actually paid.
-Expenses that do not qualify are insurance, medical expenses (including health fee), room and board, transportation (including Transportation Services Fee), or similar personal, living, or family expenses, etc.
+The amount shown may represent an amount other than what was actually paid.
+Payment for expenses that do not qualify such as insurance, medical expenses (including health fee), room and board, transportation (including Transportation Services Fee), or similar personal, living, or family expenses, etc will not be included in box 1.

-An electronic copy is available on the SPA by mid-January each year and provides the student detailed information on each amount reported.
+An electronic copy is available on Hokie Spa in mid-January of each year and provides the student detailed information on each amount reported.

 Students who will not receive a 1098-T:

-- May Graduates where Spring semester charges were applied prior to the tax calendar year.
+- May Graduates where Spring semester charges were applied and paid prior to the tax calendar year.

 - If academic credit hours were not achieved during the calendar year for which the 1098-T is produced.

-Qualified students may receive a detail breakdown of box 2 and 5 by retrieving their electronic form online through the Hokie Spa.
+Qualified students may receive a detailed breakdown of box 1 and 5 by retrieving their electronic form online through the Hokie Spa.

 Authorized Payers do not have access to view or print the form through the Authorized Payer System.
 The electronic form is available to parents and other parties through guest access.
 The student must grant this permission and establish access through their Hokie Spa.
 Access can be revoked by the student at any time.